-State regulations specify the maximum number of students on a teacher's caseload for Individual Education Program (IEP) /case management purposes.
+State regulations require all special education teachers to carry a caseload.
+The regulations specify the maximum number of students on a teacher's caseload for Individual Education Program (IEP) /case management purposes.
 The regulation factors for IEP caseload/case management include: levels of service, type of program, and student age range.
 It is possible for an IEP case manager teacher to have students on his/her caseload of different program types and levels of service.
 The State regulations and the Individual with Disabilities Education Act (IDEA) do not contain requirements relating to class size.
 The caseload maximums per FTE are included in the following table.